cdktf/cdktf-provider-cloudflare/docs/dnsFirewall.go.md

 - *Type:* *f64

-Maximum DNS cache TTL This setting sets an upper bound on DNS TTLs for purposes of caching between DNS Firewall and the upstream servers.
+By default, Cloudflare attempts to cache responses for as long as indicated by the TTL received from upstream nameservers.

+This setting
-Higher TTLs will be decreased to the maximum defined here for caching purposes.
+sets an upper bound on this duration.
+For caching purposes, higher TTLs will be decreased to the maximum value defined by this setting.

+This setting does not affect the TTL value in the DNS response Cloudflare returns to clients.
+Cloudflare will always forward the TTL value received from upstream nameservers.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/dns_firewall#maximum_cache_ttl DnsFirewall#maximum_cache_ttl}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/dns_firewall#maximum_cache_ttl DnsFirewall#maximum_cache_ttl}

 ---